Eamonbaloun/PC-Beginners-Guide/README.md

 ## CPU
 Go for at least 8 cores, but I recommend 12 if you can.
 It helps with multitasking, smooth gaming, and heavier workloads.
 Spending a little more now can help make sure your CPU does not bottleneck your GPU later or slow down under load.

 [More cores](https://youtu.be/cHV_XPOm0oY) usually mean better performance and better longevity.
 If your main focus is gaming, AMD’s X3D chips are excellent, so 8 cores like the Ryzen 7 9800X3D is totally fine.
 If you are going with a non-X3D CPU, I would aim for more cores since they benefit a lot from the extra threads.
 More cores are usually better for **Intel or non-X3D chips**.
+I would really watch this [video](https://youtu.be/pyoCchfzptY?si=HKP7R81K7ZmXRVCe) from Jay about his experience between AMD and Intel.

 ## GPU
 The big question is [Nvidia or AMD?](https://youtu.be/BJ75QVCip88) Honestly, it depends on what you care about most.
 I have usually gone with Nvidia, not because AMD is bad, but because I have found Nvidia’s drivers, stability, and features like DLSS to be worth the extra cost.